Statistics of drops generated from ensembles of randomly corrugated ligaments: Methodology

 \subsubsection{Random Surface Generation}

+\CORR{The random surfaces of our spatially periodic ligaments are generated using a white noise signal, which is produced by a robust random number generator \cite{rng}.
+This signal is then filtered to retain only the longest $n_c = 25$ wavelengths, given that only these are relevant for hydrodynamic instabilities. resulting in the final radial profile of the ligament with a variance of $\varepsilon_0^2$.
+The surface profile of each individual ligament in the ensemble is uniquely determined by the seed of the random number generator \cite{rng}.
+This method allows us to create an ensemble of ligaments with random but unique surface profiles by varying the seed values.

-The random surfaces of our spatially periodic ligaments are constructed by taking a white noise signal, (using a robust random number generator \cite{rng}) which is subsequently filtered (keeping only longest $n_c = 25$ wavelengths) in order to generate the final radial profile of the ligament with variance $\varepsilon_0^2$.
+For infinitely long ligaments, only perturbations with wavelengths longer than the ligament circumference are unstable to the Rayleigh-Plateau type capillary instability \cite{rayleigh1879a,rayleigh1879b}.
+Due to the discrete nature of numerical simulations, we can initially excite only a finite number of discrete modes that lie within the unstable spectrum (see Fig. \ref{fig:setup}a).
+The number of these unstable discrete modes is proportional to the ligament aspect-ratio $\Lambda = L/W$ ($\Delta k \sim \CORR{\pi/\Lambda}{\Lambda / \pi}$).
+In our simulations, we have 15 discrete unstable modes, including several close to the optimal Rayleigh-Plateau wavelength.}{The random surfaces of our spatially periodic ligaments are constructed by taking a white noise signal, (using a robust random number generator \cite{rng}) which is subsequently filtered (keeping only longest $n_c = 25$ wavelengths) in order to generate the final radial profile of the ligament with variance $\varepsilon_0^2$.
 The exact surface profile of an individual ligament in the ensemble is precisely and uniquely determined by the ``seed'' (state) of the random number generator \cite{rng}, thus allowing us to create an ensemble of such random but unique surface profiles by mapping each profile to unique values of the seed.
 In the case of infinitely long ligaments, only perturbations with wavelengths larger than the ligament circumference are unstable to the Rayleigh-Plateau \cite{rayleigh1879a,rayleigh1879b} type capillary instability.
-Owing to the discrete nature of numerical simulations, we are only able to initially excite a finite and small number of discrete modes that fall within the unstable part of the spectrum (see fig. \ref{fig:setup}a).
-The number of such unstable discrete modes varies linearly with the aspect-ratio ($\Delta k \sim \Lambda / \pi$), therefore, in our case we have $15$ discrete unstable modes, including a few close to the optimally perturbed Rayleigh-Plateau wavelength.
+Owing to the discrete nature of numerical simulations, we are only able to initially excite a finite and small number of discrete modes that fall within the unstable part of the spectrum (see Fig. \ref{fig:setup}a).
+The number of such unstable discrete modes varies linearly with the ligament aspect-ratio $\Lambda = L/W$ ($\Delta k \sim \Lambda / \pi$), therefore, in our case we have $15$ discrete unstable modes, including a few close to the optimal Rayleigh-Plateau wavelength.}